 Boscarino Settlers in United States in the 20th Century

-- Carmelo Boscarino, aged 24, who emigrated to America from Solarino, in 1905
+- Carmelo Boscarino, aged 24, who immigrated to America from Solarino, in 1905

 - Antonino Boscarino, aged 40, who settled in America from Grotte, Girgenti, Italy, in 1907

-- Antonino Boscarino, aged 6, who emigrated to the United States from Campofiorito, Sicily, in 1911
+- Antonino Boscarino, aged 6, who immigrated to the United States from Campofiorito, Sicily, in 1911

 - Giovanni Boscarino, aged 4, who landed in America from Campofiorito, Sicily, in 1911